ScriptRaccoon/Svordle/README.md

 </div>
 <br>

 The backend uses Netlify's serverless functions.
-The correct word is never visible to the client*.
+The correct word is never visible to the client.
 Notice that in the [Original Wordle](https://www.powerlanguage.co.uk/wordle/) the correct word is visible in the browser's localStorage, which makes it possible to cheat.

-\*With some effort you can reconstruct it from the code here, though.